COVID-19 Questions | Advising Center

 How will online advising and registration happen?

-Your advisor is prepared to talk with you via Zoom, phone, or via email to help you prepare for registration and ensure you are on track.
-Please make sure to schedule your appointment to take place during your advising week.
+An advisor is prepared to talk with you via Zoom, phone, or via email to help you prepare for registration and ensure you are on track.
 Learn more about online & distance advising.

-I am thinking of withdrawing from a class.
+I am thinking of dropping or withdrawing from a class.
 Who can I discuss this with?

 I need to submit a form.
 How can I do that from home?